From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 We'll review some audience research and targeting history within Facebook Ads.

 Contractor PPC advertising managers used Facebook's custom audiences extensively in the past.
-After all, one of the most appealing features of the Facebook Ads platform was the data it collected on its users, which contractors lined up to exploit.
+After all, one of the most attractive features of the Facebook Ads platform was the data it collected on its users, which contractors lined up to exploit.

 The rise of data privacy and machine learning had a significant impact on custom audiences over time.